Recep Tayyip Erdoğan: United States

 Over time, Turkey began to look for ways to buy its own missile defense system and also to use that procurement to build up its own capacity to manufacture and sell an air and missile defense system.
 Turkey got serious about acquiring a missile defense system early in the first Obama administration when it opened a competition between the Raytheon Patriot PAC 2 system and systems from Europe, Russia, and even China.

-Taking advantage of the new low in U.S.-Turkish relations, Putin saw his chance to use an S-400 sale to Turkey, so in July 2017, he offered the air defense system to Turkey.
+Taking advantage of the new low in US-Turkish relations, Putin saw his chance to use an S-400 sale to Turkey, so in July 2017, he offered the air defense system to Turkey.
 In the months that followed, the United States warned Turkey that a S-400 purchase jeopardized Turkey's F-35 purchase.
 Integration of the Russian system into the NATO air defense net was also out of the question.
 Administration officials, including Mark Esper, warned that Turkey had to choose between the S-400 and the F-35, that they could not have both.

 The S-400 deliveries to Turkey began on 12 July.
 On 16 July, Trump mentioned to reporters that withholding the F-35 from Turkey was unfair.
-Said the president, "So what happens is we have a situation where Turkey is very good with us, very good, and we are now telling Turkey that because you have really been forced to buy another missile system, we’re not going to sell you the F-35 fighter jets".
+Said the president, "So what happens is we have a situation where Turkey is very good with us, very good, and we are now telling Turkey that because you have really been forced to buy another missile system, we're not going to sell you the F-35 fighter jets".

 The U.S. Congress made clear on a bipartisan basis that it expected the president to sanction Turkey for buying Russian equipment.
 Out of the F-35, Turkey considered buying Russian fifth-generation jet fighter Su-57.

 On 1 August 2018, the U.S. Department of Treasury sanctioned two senior Turkish government ministers who were involved in the detention of American pastor Andrew Brunson.
 Erdoğan said that U.S. behavior would force Turkey to look for new friends and allies.
 The U.S.–Turkey tensions appeared to be the most serious diplomatic crisis between the NATO allies in years.

 Trump's former national security adviser John Bolton claimed that President Donald Trump told Erdoğan he would 'take care' of the investigation against Turkey's state-owned bank Halkbank, accused of bank fraud charges and laundering up to $20 billion on behalf of Iranian entities.
 Turkey criticized Bolton's book, saying it included misleading accounts of conversations between Trump and Erdoğan.

 In August 2020, the former vice president and presidential candidate Joe Biden called for a new U.S. approach to the "autocrat" President Erdoğan and support for Turkish opposition parties.
-In September 2020, Biden demanded that Erdoğan "stay out" of the Nagorno-Karabakh war between Azerbaijan and Armenia, in which Turkey supported the Azeris.
+In September 2020, Biden demanded that Erdoğan "stay out" of the Second Nagorno-Karabakh War between Azerbaijan and Armenia, in which Turkey supported the Azeris.

+Meanwhile, Erdoğan wants to realize the Zangezur corridor land route in the southern Caucasus, a geopolitical corridor from Europe through Central Asia, all the way to China.